-For instance, a trade using $1,000 of trading capital, but has the potential to lose $10,000 of trading capital).
-This is based upon the theory that if a trader has $1,000 of trading capital, they should not be able to lose more than $1,000, and therefore should only be able to trade $1,000, such as by buying 100 shares of stock at $10 per share), which would all be at risk.
+For instance, a trade using $1,000 of trading capital could have the potential to lose $10,000 of trading capital.
+This belief is based on the premise that if a trader has $1,000 of trading capital, they should not be able to lose more than $1,000.
+Further, they should only be able to trade $1,000, such as by buying 100 shares of stock at $10 per share.

 The Truth About Leverage

-For instance, a trader who wants to buy 1,000 shares of stock at $20 per share would only require perhaps $5,000 of trading capital, thereby leaving the remaining $15,000 available for additional trades.
+For instance, a trader who wants to buy 1,000 shares of stock at $20 per share would only require perhaps $5,000 of trading capital.
+This leaves the remaining $15,000 available for other trades.
 This is the way that a professional trader looks at leverage.